I’m a professional artist, entrepreneur, speaker, author, business consultant, mom, and wildlife conservationist.

 How I Started Drawing

 After four years of dabbling with drawing from my bed and couch during my “good” hours, I was finally diagnosed with chronic Lyme disease, Bartonella, Hashimoto’s Thyroiditis, and two types of pneumonia.
 I’ve been on treatment since April of 2014, and progress is slow, but significant!
-There’s still a long haul ahead of me with my treatment, but it’s working and I’m grateful I’m able to do as much as I can, and so much more than I could a couple years ago.
+There’s still a long haul ahead of me with my treatment, but it’s working and I’m grateful I’m able to do as much as I can, and so much more than I could a few years ago.

 Why Colored Pencil?

-In 2010, horribly sick and in chronic, debilitating pain, something compelled me one day to drag myself out of bed, find a No. 2 pencil and a piece of poster board, and drag them back onto my bed with me to start a sketch.
-When I finished the simple sketch, I thought it would look more interesting in color, but there was no way I had the energy to sit up and paint or clean paint brushes at the end.
+In 2010, horribly sick and in chronic, debilitating pain, something compelled me one day to drag myself out of bed, find a No. 2 pencil and a piece of poster board, and haul them back onto my bed with me to start a sketch.
+When I finished the simple drawing, I thought it would look more interesting in color, but there was no way I had the energy to sit up and paint or clean paint brushes at the end.
 So paint was out of the question.

 Pastels were too messy for drawing in bed, but I had seen a book on colored pencil “painting” that caught my interest.
 Could colored pencil really be as opaque as paint?
 How was that possible?